Oprah Winfrey Shares Her Reaction To Best Friend Gayle King’s Interview With R. Kelly

 Gayle King caught the attention of millions when she sat down for an explosive interview with R. Kelly.
 As expected, the intense discussion has garnered tons of reactions from R. Kelly’s fans and the many viewers who believe he’s guilty.
 But apparently, Oprah Winfrey is also part of the millions of people who viewed the segment.
-Now, she’s reportedly sharing her reaction to her best friend, Gayle King’s highly publicized interview.
+Now, she’s reportedly sharing her reaction to her best friend Gayle King’s highly publicized interview.

 According to The Jasmine Brand, Oprah Winfrey took to Twitter to commend her best friend.
-Not only did the billionaire businesswoman applaud her friend for her journalistic integrity she also noted how she remained calm despite R. Kelly’s antics.
-Although it’s no secret Oprah watched the interview, her reference to Gayle’s calm nature was likely based on the part of the interview where the iconic photos captured R. Kelly becoming unhinged.
+Not only did the billionaire businesswoman applaud her friend for her journalistic integrity, but she also noted how she remained calm despite R. Kelly’s antics.
+Although it’s no secret Oprah watched the interview, her reference to Gayle’s calm nature was likely based on the part of the interview where iconic photos captured R. Kelly becoming unhinged.

 In just a short period of time, Oprah Winfrey’s tweet has gone viral with her followers flooding the post with their reactions to the interview.